Train a Form Recognizer model with labels using the sample labeling tool

 Finally, go to the main page (house icon) and click Open Cloud Project.
 Then select the blob storage connection, and select your project's .vott file.
 The application will load all of the project's settings because it has the security token.

-In this quickstart, you learned how to use the Form Recognizer sample labeling tool to train a model with manually labeled data.
+In this quickstart, you've learned how to use the Form Recognizer sample labeling tool to train a model with manually labeled data.
 If you'd like to integrate the labeling tool into your own application, use the REST APIs that deal with labeled data training.